JackonYang/paper-reading/01-zettelkasten/02-References/solve-it-with-inf.md

 ---
 title: Solve It With Inf
+tags: other-default
 ---

+[local pdf](../../../pdfs/solve-it-with-inf.pdf)

 # Solve It With Inf

-[local pdf](../../../pdfs/solve-it-with-inf.pdf)